AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 methods.
 This is very similar to what you just did in the [Order Confirmation mbox](#order-confirmation-mbox) exercise, but you will just use a different mbox name and will not use the special order parameters.
 Be sure to use the **[!UICONTROL Load Target]** action before making mbox calls from custom code.

-### Library Header and Library Footer replacements
+## Library Header and Library Footer

 The Edit at.js screen in the Target user interface has locations in which you can paste custom JavaScript that will execute immediately before or after the at.js file.